arareddy/website-hugo/content/home/about.md

 # Biography

-I recently finished my undergraduate studies from [Indian Institute of Technology Kanpur](http://iitk.ac.in) majoring in [Computer Science and Engineering](https://cse.iitk.ac.in) and minoring in Physics.
-In Fall 2018, I'll be joining the [CS theory group](https://theory.eecs.northwestern.edu) at [Northwestern University](http://www.northwestern.edu) as a PhD student.
+I am a first year PhD student at [Northwestern University](http://www.northwestern.edu) in the [CS theory group](https://theory.eecs.northwestern.edu) and am presently advised by [Anindya De](http://users.eecs.northwestern.edu/~anindya/).
+Before joining Northwestern, I was an undergraduate student at IIT Kanpur where I majored in Computer Science and Engineering and minored in Physics.